 Nicomachean Ethics by Aristotle

-To achieve happiness, a person must first reach a state of inner balance and personal harmony.
-This inner harmony can be achieved by cultivating important character virtues, and by investing in one’s education, reasoning and thinking.
+First, a person must reach a state of inner balance and personal harmony.
+This is done by cultivating important character virtues, and by investing in one’s education, reasoning and thinking.

 Aristotle then explains how to build a good and virtuous character.
 First, by learning which actions are virtuous and which aren’t.
 Then, by focusing on the creation of good habits that allow a good character to form.

 The Republic by Plato

 Is the just man happier than the unjust one?

 This, among many others, is a central question of Plato’s “The Republic”, a major philosophical treatise in dialogue form.

 Other important topics in “The Republic” include how an ideal state should be organized, what makes people respect laws, and why philosophers make the ideal rulers of a state.